robertclarkson/silverstripe-gridfield-easy-buttons/README.md

-# silverstripe-gridfield-easy-buttons
+# Silverstripe Gridfield easy buttons

 Adds two new buttons to Silverstripes Gridfield Detailform, Save and Close, and Save and Add Another
 ![alt text](https://github.com/robertclarkson/silverstripe-gridfield-easy-buttons/blob/master/gridfield-buttons.png "How it looks")

+## Maintainer Contact

+Robert Clarkson (rob@robertclarkson.net)

+## Requirements

+SilverStripe 3.1+

+## How to use

 Easy to add to any Gridfield.
 On the GridFieldConfig, get the GridfieldDetailForm, then set the ItemRequestClass to this new extension.